What is your digital marketing and SEO plan for 2018?

 Increasing visits is typically tied to one or all of the following Earned Media, Paid Media, Owned Media.

-Earned Media refers to things you do to get noticed that you don’t directly pay the medium on which you get noticed: Getting more traffic to your website via earned media would includes SEO, Blogger Outreach, Social Posting, Social Interaction, and earning your way onto “Best of List”.
-From our experience all of these channels work to drive traffic.
+Earned Media refers to things you do to get noticed that you don’t directly pay the medium on which you get noticed: Getting more traffic to your website via earned media would include SEO, Blogger Outreach, Social Posting, Social Interaction, and earning your way onto “Best of List”.
+From our experience, all of these channels work to drive traffic.
 SEO has the longest lasting impact.
-Blogger outreach kills two birds with one stone because links from the blogs you earn help with your long term SEO.
+Blogger outreach kills two birds with one stone because links from the blogs you earn help with your long-term SEO.

 Paid Media refers to items you pay for to drive traffic and mentions.
-Examples of paid media would include print advertisements, postcards, Google AdWords, Facebook Ads and buying your way on to “Best of List”.
-Paid media delivers the quickest results but will typically have no long term benefit and is only good as long as you are paying.
+Examples of paid media would include print advertisements, postcards, Google Ads, Facebook Ads, and buying your way on to “Best of List”.
+Paid media delivers the quickest results but will typically have no long-term benefit and is only good as long as you are paying.

-Effectively using paid media to driver traffic requires a detailed understanding of your market and how you drive ROI.
+Effectively using paid media to drive traffic requires a detailed understanding of your market and how you drive ROI.
 Some small businesses fall into the trap of relying on paid media as their only source of traffic.
 This is not only expensive it is also a poor allocation of your marketing budget.
-Having a proper mix o f earner media and paid media is essential to your long term success.
+Having a proper mix of earner media and paid media is essential to your long-term success.

-So, now you have a detailed picture of your customer (avatar), analytics about your websites performance as it relates to your business, a high level knowledge of the tools and a copy of your business objectives for the year it is time to put together a plan.
+So, now you have a detailed picture of your customer (avatar), analytics about your website’s performance as it relates to your business, high-level knowledge of the tools, and a copy of your business objectives for the year it is time to put together a plan.

-Improving Conversion Ratio is a topic for another blog.
+Improving the Conversion Ratio is a topic for another blog.